 Winter is commonly referred to as cold and flu season, and for good reason.
 It’s the time of year that common colds and illnesses like influenza circulate heavily amongst society.
 Cold winter weather doesn’t cause colds (no matter what old wives tales say) but it does encourage the spread.
 You can catch a cold or the flu at any time of the year, but winter is the most prevalent time to fall sick because you’re likely to spend more time indoors with other people.
 Being indoors when it’s cold outside means ventilation is at a minimum, and that means viruses like the common cold are more likely to spread under these conditions.

 One way to help your immune system is by keeping your home ventilated and keeping windows open.
 Another way is to regularly wash your hands and avoid touching your face if you do come into contact with someone who has cold symptoms.
+Getting your daily vitamins through food, vitamins, or a Philly IV infusion is another way to keep your immune system strong.
+When your body has the tools it needs to fight off infection, you are better equipped to recover from an illness more quickly.

 It’s also worth being aware of the norovirus (the winter vomiting bug) as well as the increased risk of asthma flare ups.